CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

         remove_ligands_with_adjacent_coordinating_atoms :
             If ``true``, apply this filter.
 If ``false``, this filter has no effect.

+        apply_to_denticities :
+            Denticity or list of denticities.
+This filter will be applied only to ligands with the specified denticities.
+If empty or omitted, will apply to all ligands.

     :example: This example will remove all ligands with neighboring coordinating atoms.

         .. code-block:: yaml

               - filter: remove_ligands_with_adjacent_coordinating_atoms
                 remove_ligands_with_adjacent_coordinating_atoms: true
+                apply_to_denticities:

 .. _filter_remove_ligands_with_beta_hydrogens: